-The first step is to talk with your pastor and get his approval to use the information and resources.
-We also have developed a 2020 Census Toolkit for Priest.
-It contains liturgical material such as a sermon guide, litany on dignity and justice, prayers of the faithful, sacred texts and prayers for bulletin inserts.
+This resource contains pastoral tools such as a sermon guide, litany on dignity and justice, prayers of the faithful, sacred texts and prayers for bulletin inserts.

-One component of Pastoral Migratoria (Immigrant Social Ministry) and Polish Immigrant-to-Immigrant Ministry, is to participate in civic life, as it is pivotal to the framework of our faith.
+One component of our ministries, Pastoral Migratoria (Immigrant Social Ministry) and Polish Immigrant-to-Immigrant Ministry, is to participate in civic life as it is pivotal to the framework of our faith.